bissi1/bissi1.github.io/index.md

 🎉 **Student accomplishments**:
-- Congratulations to my student Zheng Sun for winning 2nd place in the INFORMS 2025 OR/MS Tomorrow Mini-Poster Competition.
+  - Congratulations to my student Zheng Sun for winning 2nd place in the <a href="https://www.informs.org/Publications/OR-MS-Tomorrow/OR-MS-Tomorrow-Mini-Poster-Competition-2025" style="text-decoration: none;">INFORMS 2025 OR/MS Tomorrow Mini-Poster Competition</a>.
 Zheng's thesis on applying facility location problems for Hampshire's recycling centers was extended towards a work currently under peer review for publication.
   -   Congratulations to my student Malena Schmidt for winning the <a href="https://www.vvsor.nl/articles/hemelrijk-award-winner-2025/" style="text-decoration: none;">2025 Hemelrijk Award</a> by the Dutch OR Society for the best MSc thesis.
 Malena's exceptional thesis produced two articles in the INFORMS Journal on Computing and Networks.

 🎉 **Exciting Opportunities**:
   - (2025--26) I have been awarded a competitive funding of £19,000 under UK's Higher Education Innovation Funding (HEIF) scheme by Southampton to collaborate with the Hampshire County Council on combinatorial undesirable facility location problems.
 If you're a mathematically talented student interested in contributing, please contact me.